Indonesian identity card: Religion column

-The card requires identification with one of the six officially recognised religions in Indonesia: Islam, Protestantism, Catholicism, Hinduism, Buddhism and Confucianism.
-In 2006 the need to retain this arrangement was reiterated by Minister of Religious Affairs Maftuh Basyuni: "official religions of the country is vital to ensuring good harmony between religious groups as well as being of use in more practical matters such as marriage and burial."
-But in 2014, the Minister of Home Affairs suggested that the section should be optional, that is, that it could be left blank.
+The card requires identification with one of the six officially recognised religions in Indonesia: Islam, Protestantism, Catholicism, Hinduism, Buddhism, and Confucianism.
+In 2006 the need to retain this arrangement was reiterated by Minister of Religious Affairs Maftuh Basyuni:

+However, in 2014, the Minister of Home Affairs suggested that the section should be optional, that is, that it could be left blank.
 Religious groups want to retain it.

 Following the ruling of Constitutional Court of Indonesia, per 1 July 2018, believers of indigenous faith are allowed to put "penghayat kepercayaan" (believer) on religion column in identification card.

 Confucianism as an option was reinstated in 2006, having been dropped in 1965 by Suharto in the wake of the failed communist coup attempt.